Implant boss says France "criminal" in recommending removal

 There was "no medical, scientific reason" to believe the industrial-grade gel PIP used to fill its protheses was toxic, Mas said, saving his harshest words for French Health Minister Xavier Bertrand.

-France said it would cover the cost for explanations of PIP implants in French women and pay for the implantation of new protheses in women who received implants after breast cancer.
+France said it would cover the cost for explantations of PIP implants in French women and pay for the implantation of new protheses in women who received implants after breast cancer.

 Some 300,000 implants were sold around the world by the French company located in the south of France, once the third-largest global seller of breast protheses, before regulators shut it down in March 2010.
 The company is now in bankruptcy.